CTS Team T32 Training Grant

 Are you a predoctoral student interested in clinical and translational research?

-The current TL1 training grant will be succeeded by a T32 grant in 2025, pending a funding decision in the Spring.
-The new CTS Team T32 Predoctoral Training Program will continue to provide predoctoral trainees with the skills required to develop a career in multidisciplinary clinical and translational research.
+The newly funded CTS Team T32 Predoctoral Training Program will provide predoctoral trainees with the skills required to develop a career in multidisciplinary clinical and translational research.
 The program uses a team-science approach and provides mentoring and didactic training for predoctoral students performing clinical and/or translational research in health-related fields at UF.

 About the Program